 Ava Pennington is a writer, Bible teacher, and speaker.
 Her newest book, Daily Reflections on the Names of God: A Devotional, is endorsed by Precepts founder Kay Arthur.
 Additionally, Ava is co-author of Faith Basics for Kids.
 The first two books in the series are Do You Love Me More? and Will I See You Today?
-She has also written numerous articles for magazines such as Today’s Christian Woman, Power for Living, and Called.
+She has also written numerous articles for magazines such as Focus on the Family’s Clubhouse, Today’s Christian Woman, Power for Living, and Called.

 In addition to her writing, Ava also teaches a weekly, Bible Study Fellowship (BSF) class.
 She is a passionate speaker and teacher, and delights in challenging audiences with the truth of God’s word in relevant, enjoyable presentations.
 For more information, visit her at www.AvaWrites.com.